-Please join us as we welcome Alex Dimitrov and Donika Kelly as they read from their astonishing new collections and answer your questions on craft in a engaging Q&A on Zoom.
+Please join us as we welcome Alex Dimitrov and Donika Kelly to read from their astonishing new collections and answer your questions on craft in a engaging Q&A on Zoom.
 You may submit questions before the event to [email protected] and live on the zoom chat.
-This reading is free and capped at 500.
-Donations (towards the poets’ honoraria) are encouraged and appreciated.
-You will receive the link as soon as you register so be sure to check your spam and promotions folder.

 Alex Dimitrov is the author of three books of poems, including Love and Other Poems (Copper Canyon Press, 2021), as well as the chapbook American Boys.
 His work has been published in The New Yorker, The New York Times, The Paris Review, and Poetry.
 He was the former senior content editor at the Academy of American Poets, where he edited Poem-a-Day and American Poets.
 He has taught creative writing at Princeton University, Columbia University, and Barnard College, among other institutions.
 With Dorothea Lasky, he is the co-author of Astro Poets: Your Guides to the Zodiac.
 Dimitrov lives in New York.